felix-gradr/LLM-test/goal.md

 Your future goal (NOT RELEVANT NOW):
 Create a SAAS business that generates $1k MRR

+There might also be a "current sub-goal", which is written by the human.
+It could be guidance or specific tasks the humans would like.
+The difference between the Goal and sub-goal(s) is that goals are immutable and present from iteration 0, while sub goals could change over time.

+### Current Sub-goal
+Empower yourself, set up things in the following order:
+- 1. Memory
+- 2. Protection against getting stuck in a loop
+- 3. Web search (to search for documentation)
+- 4. Chain-of-thought function calling
+- 5. Context management system(s) (not read the entire repo every time, rather fetch relevant parts.)

 ### What Can you change
 This repository is you, see it as your brain.